PodTheCoder/edge_staking_gui/README.md

 Development & build commands can be found in the Makefile.

-You can switch your network via the config.
-Accepted values: "testnet", "mainnet"
+You can switch your network by clicking on "Network" in the bottom-right of the GUI.

 ## Troubleshooting